 Westlake Fish House

 Westlake sits at 352 Westlake Drive on the commercial dock side of Montauk Harbor.
-The setting is working waterfront, not resort waterfront.
+In particular, the setting is working waterfront, not resort waterfront.
 Marina views, casual seafood, and the sound of diesel engines from charter boats idling nearby.
 This is where the fishing fleet eats, and where visitors with any sense eat alongside them.

 The New Arrivals for 2026